Remove the Background of Multiple Photos with iOS 16

 Moving Your Photos to Files

-Before you begin, it is worth noting that if you want to remove the background from multiple images, you will need to make sure that the photos are residing within the Files app (via AppleInsider).
+Before you begin, it is worth noting that if you want to remove the background from multiple images, you will need to copy the photos to the Files app first.

 If the photos you want to remove the background from are images that are already in your Photos app, you will need to move them to a folder in Files.